turingschool/backend-curriculum-site/module2/lessons/models_databases_relationships.markdown

 1. Edit `horse.rb` to give us the relationship to stables.
 1. `rails c`: Can we find our stable if we have an instance of horse?
 Great!

+For a spicier challenge - add model tests to each model.

 #### Drafting a Schema (15 minutes)

 What would happen if we added riders to our application?
 How would they be related to horses?